New students can now complete their housing application by following the link...

 When students receive packages too large to fit into on-campus mailboxes, they receive e-mails.
 Students must then bring their Terrier Cards to their residence mail rooms to pick up their packages.

-If you move from your dormitory-style residence, change address, or withdraw from the University, you must complete a mail forwarding/change-of-address card with the mail room.
+If you move from your dormitory-style residence, change address, or withdraw from the University, you must update your address in the Student Link.

 Students assigned to an apartment-style residence (other than 10 Buick Street and 33 Harry Agganis Way) have their mail delivered to their apartment mailboxes by the United States Postal Service.
 Mail addressed to these students must include their name, apartment number, street address, city, state, and zip code.
 Students must put their name on their apartment mailbox in order to have mail delivered.
 If you are assigned to an apartment-style residence (other than 10 Buick Street and 33 Harry Agganis Way) and you then move, change address, or withdraw from the University, you must complete a change-of-address form online at www.usps.com.
 Questions regarding United States Postal Service mail delivery may be directed to the United States Postal Service Customer Service Line, 1-800-275-8777 or online at www.usps.com.